 NOTE: An energy utility operator is a more general term than a DSO.
-For the purpose for the purpose of the use case, the term DSO is more appropriate, while the more general term is applicable to the motivation above.
+For the purpose of the use case, the term DSO is more appropriate, while the more general term is applicable to the motivation above.

 6.3.2 Details